Thank you to Sunfood for sponsoring this post. All photos, opinions, and text are mine alone.

 My Creamy Matcha Vanilla Milkshake is nothing like your typical milkshake.
-I’ve used a plain unsweetened yogurt in place of ice cream found in most milkshakes, so you still get that uber creamy texture and mouthfeel without all the unhealthy fats, cholesterol, and empty calories from sugar.
+I’ve used a plain unsweetened non-dairy yogurt in place of the high-fat ice cream found in most milkshakes, so you still get that uber creamy texture and mouthfeel without all the unhealthy fats, cholesterol, and empty calories from sugar.
 I have always enjoyed adding herbs and spices to shakes and smoothies because they give the recipes a really love twist and contain a lot of nutriiton.
 Tea is no exception!
 Matcha is great in shakes and smoothies and is a different way to try it out rather than just as a hot beverage.

-In my Creamy Matcha Vanilla Milkshake recipe, I also used unsweetened almond milk in this recipe, almond milk ice cubes to make it even creamier (just frozen cubes of almond milk like ice cubes), a little stevia, Sunfood vanilla bean powder (a favorite of mine for 3 years now), and a few cubes of fresh pineapple which rounds out the flavor and enhances the taste of the matcha.
+In my Creamy Matcha Vanilla Milkshake recipe, I also used unsweetened almond milk in this recipe, almond milk ice cubes to make it even creamier (just frozen cubes of almond milk like ice cubes), a little stevia, vanilla bean powder, and a few cubes of fresh pineapple which rounds out the flavor and enhances the taste of the matcha.
 Pineapple is also a fabulous food for digestion.
 It’s also an anti-inflammatory food as well as a rich source of beauty-boosting vitamins and enzymes.

 - 1 cup of unsweetened non-dairy milk - I used unsweetened vanilla almond milk

 - ½ cup of ice cubes (or frozen almond milk cubes)

 - 5-6 ounces (about ¾ cup) of your favorite unsweetened non-dairy yogurt (I used non-dairy unsweetened coconut yogurt)

 - ¼ cup frozen pineapple cubes